 But just how do you go about removing ticks that have attached themselves to your dog’s skin?
 Get it wrong, and you could cause the tick to release all of its bodily fluids – including any disease-causing pathogens present – directly into your dog’s blood-stream.
 Remove an engorged tick correctly, though, and you could save your pooch from acquiring a life-threatening disease.

 Once the tick is removed, don’t just throw it in the trash, or flush it down the sink – it might crawl back out, and re-attach itself to your dog or another one.

 Here are some of the major DO’s for removing ticks from your canine friend

-First: as mentioned, ticks should be removed within the first 24 hours of a bite.
+- As mentioned, ticks should be removed within the first 24 hours of a bite.
 That means you will have to thoroughly check your dog’s entire coat, each and every day.
 In particular, you will need to closely examine his groin, anal area, in and around the ears, the tail, and his eyelids – as these are the places ticks like to hang out.
-If you’ve got a long-haired dog or a double-coated one, go through his locks with a hair dryer: as the hairs part, your pet’s skin will be exposed and you will notice if there any ticks attached to it.
+If you’ve got a long-haired dog or a double-coated one, go through his locks with a hairdryer: as the hairs part, your pet’s skin will be exposed and you will notice if there any ticks attached to it.

 Position the tweezers as close to the skin as you can get them, then place them around the body of the tick.
 Don’t jerk or twist the tick, simply pull upwards, slowly increasing the pressure until the tick is pulled clean away from the skin.